 A former lumber company bookkeeper and her boyfriend face multiple theft charges in the suspected embezzlement of $175,000.

 Amanda Ann Shannon, 34, of the 800 block of Westrop Drive, Central Point, was arrested Tuesday on seven counts of aggravated first-degree theft and one count of first-degree theft.
-She was lodged in the Jackson County Jail, where she remained Wednesday on $75,000 bail.
+She was lodged in Jackson County Jail, where she remains today on $75,000 bail, jail records show.

 On Monday, Kevin Chestnut, 35, of the same address as Shannon, met with investigators and was charged with three counts of first-degree theft and five counts of aggravated first-degree theft for allegedly accepting embezzled funds, a Medford police news release said.
 He was cited and released.